Bushmills/yoda/README.md

 - Due to its forward referencing capability does yoda not need all of the functionality necessary for compiling a program already prior to beginning of compilation.
 Instead can it resolve those after compilation on a need-to-include base.
 This allows for a more automatic and comfortable library inclusion management.
 The library "postlib", referenced during resolve passes, exists for this purpose: compile nothing from it, unless needed.
+This mechanism is similar to Tom Almy's cforth.
   Another library, prelib, is included before main source compilation. prelib is unsuited for resolving forward referenced words.

 - yoda has no built-in interactive interpreter, but compiles an interpreter